 BigQuery for Data Warehouse Practitioners explains how to use BigQuery as a data warehouse.
 The article shows how common data warehouse concepts map to those in BigQuery and describes how standard data warehouse tasks are done in a GCP-based data warehouse operation.
 It also covers the various ways that you can connect to BigQuery and analyze the data.

-The abovementioned guide is not geared towards a specific migratory technology, so the following table maps equivalent GCP services that replace Teradata tools and concepts.
+The abovementioned guide isn't geared towards a specific migratory technology, so the following table maps equivalent GCP services that replace Teradata tools and concepts.

 Enterprise data warehouse platform